Meet Pat Perry: Sky’s the Limit for the Former Firefighter and Current Road Runner

 Pat knew that she wanted to live there eventually, too.
 Back in the early days, you needed to be retired military, which she was not.
 But in recent years, Blue Skies updated its policies and now anyone who meets the age requirement is eligible.
-Now Pat lives in a cottage just down the road from mom and dad.
+Now Pat lives in a cottage just down the road from mom.
 “I thought, I might as well move here at a younger age versus going somewhere else and coming here later.”

 Staying Connected and Enjoying the Ride

 “It’s kind of crazy, but you always hear retired people say they’re busier in retirement than when they were working,” she says.
 “And it really turned out to be true.”